The beginner’s guide to PPC

 - Campaign: When you have multiple ad groups, you will want to also organize them on the campaign level, designating settings such as budget and location targeting.

-- Ad extensions: This feature allows you to show additional details about your business, such as your address, phone number, and secondary links to your website.
+- Ad extensions: Ad extensions allows you to show additional details about your business, such as your address, phone number, and secondary links to your website.

 - Broad match: This is a keyword setting that shows your ads to people who search for your keyword specifically in a search engine or people who search for a variation of your keyword or a related topic.